RYEONGRYEONG/RYEONGRYEONG.github.io/aboutme.md

 subtitle: Aren't you curious about me? :->
 ---

 Hi!
-I am Seongryeong.
+I am Seongryeong.👼🏻

 there are The keywords that represent me
-  🙋 down to earth
+  🙋🏻‍♀ down to earth
-  🙋 outgoing
+  🙋🏻‍♀ outgoing
-  🙋 proactive
+  🙋🏻‍♀ proactive
-  🙋 passionate
+  🙋🏻‍♀ passionate
-  🙋 confident
+  🙋🏻‍♀ confident
-  🙋 mature
+  🙋🏻‍♀ mature
-  🙋 independent
+  🙋🏻‍♀ independent
-  🙋 perfectionism
+  🙋🏻‍♀ perfectionism

 I'm majoring in Computer Engineering at Dong-a university
       and advertisement director of student council.